mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### ADDITIONAL MANIPULATOR

 The addition of a segmented tentacle-like appendage can be useful in situations where the Traveller requires a third hand.
 Built with polymer plastics and non-ferrous alloys, the appendage is attached between two of the Traveller’s ribs, along the lateral side of their body.
-The appendage can collapse or extend from 20 centimetres to a full metre in length.
-It is only a few centimetres in circumference but ends in a tiny collapsible claw capable of remarkable manual control.
+The appendage can collapse or extend from 20 centimeters to a full meter in length.
+It is only a few centimeters in circumference but ends in a tiny collapsible claw capable of remarkable manual control.
 Only one additional manipulator can be added to each side of the body without restricting lung capacity.
 The basic version has STR 6 and DEX 10 but more advanced versions have greater capabilities.

 Augments